oceanprotocol/docs/predictoor/pdr-faq.md

 <details>

-<summary>How Is predictoor related to Data Farming?</summary>
+<summary>How Is Predictoor related to Data Farming?</summary>

 Starting Nov 9 via "Predictoor Data Farming", there will be 37000 OCEAN (about $10K) and several $K worth of ROSE allocated weekly to Predictoor DF.
 This will be used to purchase prediction feeds, alongside purchases by traders, etc. 80% of prediction feed sales goes to predictoors themselves.
-Learn more about predictoor [here](https://blog.oceanprotocol.com/meet-predictoor-accountable-accurate-prediction-feeds-8b104d26a5d9#048b)
+Learn more about Predictoor [here](https://blog.oceanprotocol.com/meet-predictoor-accountable-accurate-prediction-feeds-8b104d26a5d9#048b)

 </details>